sirech/talk-cd-myths-and-realities/presentation.md

 class: full-width
 background-image: url(images/team.png)

+???

+- agile team, part of a bigger portfolio
+- client, us and other consultancies involved

 ---

 class: center middle

 # Multiple microservices with frontend and backend

+???

+- web applications for car owners to check the status of their vehicles basically

 ---

 class: center middle

 ![deployment-overview](images/deployment-overview.jpg)

+???

+- claimed to do CI/CD, in practice the picture was grim

 ---